Atom Spy Case/Rosenbergs

 In August 1945, Gold again met Yakovlev in Brooklyn and was told to take a trip in September 1945 to see Fuchs.
 Gold suggested to Yakovlev that since he was going to see Fuchs, he might as well go to Albuquerque to see David Greenglass.
 Yakovlev answered that it was inadvisable because it might endanger Gold to have further contact with Greenglass.

 In September 1945, Gold met Fuchs in Santa Fe, New Mexico.
 On his return to New York City on September 22, 1945, Gold went to a prearranged meeting place to see Yakovlev, who failed to appear.
 About ten days later, Gold met Yakovlev at Main Street, Flushing, and turned over to him a package he had received from Fuchs.
-He told Yakovlev that Fuchs has said there was no longer the open and free cooperation betwen the Americans and the British and that many departments were closed to Fuchs.
+He told Yakovlev that Fuchs has said there was no longer the open and free cooperation between the Americans and the British and that many departments were closed to Fuchs.
 Fuchs also stated that he would have to return to England and that he was worried because the British had gotten to Kiel, Germany, ahead of the Russians and might discover a Gestapo dossier there on Fuchs which would reveal his strong Communist ties and background.
 Fuchs and Gold also discussed the details of a plan whereby Fuchs could be contacted in England.

 In November 1945, Gold had another meeting with Yakovlev at which time Gold mentioned that Greenglass would probably be coming home around Christmas for a furlough.
 Gold said plans should be made to get in touch with Rosenberg in an effort to obtain more information from Greenglass.